Dot-H/mydbg/README.md

 --------

     help    Print documentation for every command
-    quit    Quits the debugger
+    quit    Quit mydbg
+    run     Run the currently loaded binary

 Return values
 -------------

     2   argument error
-    1   error while processing the file
+    1   error while processing the executable
     0   everything went fine

 Notes
 -----

+    Array and lists are from "https://github.com/wayland-project/wayland".
+    Copyrights in wayland-util.h and wayland-util.c.

-    A history file is written in $HOME.
+    A history file named .mydbg_history is written in $HOME.
+The name can be modified in my_dbg.h

 AUTHORS
 -------